dutchaug/beginners-workshop/lesson01/README.md

 # Lesson 01 - Exploring your Android development environment

 ## What you'll learn in this lesson
-* Creating a new Android project in Android Studio
+* Importing an Android project in Android Studio
 * Understand and navigate the basic Android project structure in Android Studio
   * Learn about the AndroidManifest.xml file
   * Know where the java source files are located